Planning Application live

 This wellsite experienced serious problems during testing in summer 2014.

 As Rathlin Energy were carrying out a mini-frac test, on 12th August, there was an incident that resulted in an emergency well shutdown.
 There is strong evidence that the mini-frac went wrong and damaged the well.
 There were ongoing gas leaks and noxious smells, and 2 of the 3 tests that were planned (including the mini-frac) were abandoned.
-There were 19 breaches of permit recorded by the EA, who are currently took Enforcement Action against them, and an investigation by the HSE, which is why they were unable to move on to testing at Crawberry Hill.
+There were 19 breaches of permit recorded by the EA, who took Enforcement Action against them, and an investigation by the HSE, which is why they were unable to move on to testing at Crawberry Hill.
 The lower sections of the well had to be plugged and abandoned.

 Rathlin Energy had hoped to commercially produce from this well, but in September 2014 said the Well had been mothballed.
 They denied the the mini-frac took place, saying they decided not to carry out the test because it was not needed.
 Video evidence later emerged of their Field Manager, on site at the start of August, confirming a mini-frac was currently under way.